aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to DOT" h2="Transform EMLX to DOT within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+This could be for a variety of reasons, such as to improve the user experience, to make the application more efficient, or to make the application more secure.
+Whatever the reason, you may need to convert EMLX file format to HTML.

+<h2>How Aspose.Total Helps for EMLX to DOT Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with your email conversion needs.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert EMLX file format to HTML and then export HTML to DOT.
+Aspose.Email for C++ is a powerful API that can be used to read, write, and convert emails in various formats.
+It supports a wide range of email formats, including EMLX, MHTML, MSG, and PST.
+Aspose.Words for C++ is a powerful API that can be used to create, edit, and convert documents in various formats.
+It supports a wide range of document formats, including HTML, DOT, and DOCX.

+By using Aspose.Total for C++, you can easily convert EMLX file format to HTML and then export HTML to DOT.
+The APIs are easy to use and can be integrated into your applications quickly and easily.
+Furthermore, the APIs are highly reliable and can be used to create robust and secure applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}